-In the community facility, waste and recycling receptacle will be placed through the community facility.
-On completion of each day or as required, nominated staff or contracted cleaners will transport all general waste and recyclables to the Community Facility Bin Room and place into the appropriate collection bins.
+Receptacles will be placed around the community centre to collect waste and recycling.
+On completion of each trading day or as required, nominated staff or contracted cleaners will transport the waste and recyclables to the Childcare/ Community Centre Bin Room and place into the designated bins.

-6.4 CHILDCARE AND COMMUNITY FACILITY WASTE COLLECTION PROCEDURES
+5.4 WASTE COLLECTION PROCEDURES

-A private waste collection contractor will be engaged to service the childcare waste and recycling bins per an agreed schedule.
+A private waste collection contractor will be engaged to service the childcare/community centre waste and recycling bins per an agreed schedule.
 This report assumes waste and recycling is collected twice weekly.

-On the day of service, a private waste collection vehicle will enter the site from Canberra Ave and park in the loading bay.
-The waste collection staff will collect the bins directly from the Childcare Waste Room.
-Once the bins are serviced, the collection vehicle will exit the site onto Canberra Ave in a forward direction.
+On the day of service, a private waste collection vehicle will enter the site from Holdsworth Avenue and park in the loading bay.
+The waste collection staff will collect the bins from the Childcare/ Community Centre Bin Room via a collect and return arrangement.
+Once the bins are serviced, the collection vehicle will exit the site onto Holdsworth Ave in a forward direction.